publitas/staging-butler/README.md

 - Shows current state with `/reserve status`
 - Tracks who has what using emoji
 - Keeps everything visible by updating the channel topic
-- Designates a firstline person for staging server issues
+- Designates a firstline person
-- Helps coordinate server releases with team members
+- Helps coordinate servers with team members
 - Anyone can use it.
 Anyone can change emoji mappings.

 ---